brodyberg/Notes/README.md

 * Haskell Language Extensions change the syntax of the file you are looking at making it tough to figure out the syntax you know from the syntax the extension has introduced.
+Worse, "modern" Haskell involves having a [working knowledge of more extensions than one might imagine](http://dev.stephendiehl.com/hask/#the-benign).
 * Like many Functional languages, Haskell reading requires working familiarity with a basic set of functions before you can even tell yourself basic stories about what some code is doing.
 Examples